DanielE-J/Pancake-palace/README.md

 The Pancake Palace is located in the public resturant of the castle in Stockholm Sweden, We have been voted the best pancakes in stockholm for 5 years in a row!

+## Project Goals

+## User Goals

+* Finding a restaurant that offers a nice atmosphere and good food.
+* Find information about the restaurant.
+* Find the location of the restaurant.

+## Site Owner Goals

+* Increase the number of customers.
+* Promote the bussines.
+* Provide a way for new and existing customers to contact the buissnes.
+* Provide essential information about the bussines to customers.

 ## Features

 #### Favicon